Skip to navigation menu Skip to content

 Research Training Program for High School Students

-High school students wearing lab coats and smiling for a group photo
+High school students smiling for a group photo

 Submit an Application

-Seattle Children’s Research Institute is committed to building an inclusive and diverse workforce, and inspiring the next generation of scientists, physicians and healthcare workers.
-During the summer, our Science Education Department offers high school students the opportunity to learn more about biomedical research.
+Seattle Children’s Research Institute is committed to inspiring the next generation of scientists, physicians and healthcare workers.
+The Science Education Department offers high school students the opportunity to learn more about biology laboratory research.

 Program Information